lzim/teampsd/mtl_facilitate_workgroup/checklists/inter_session_checklist.md

 <img src = "https://github.com/lzim/teampsd/blob/master/resources/icons/timestamp.png" height = "40" width = "40" style ="display: inline-block"/> 00:15 - Ideally no more than the first 5 minutes Done/Do Review
 - It's ideal to keep the first Done/Do Review short to save more time for the In-session Exercise and the Done/Do at the end that shows, simple, short, specific (4's) learning activites the team can do on their own between facilitated _MTL_ team meetings.

-### Team Tailoring and _MTL_ Theory of Change
+## Summary of principles for team tailoring SAY guides in ways consistent with the _MTL_ theory of change during the intersession

 ### Prioritize

-**1. Customize the Facilitator SAY guide for your individual team.**

-- **Download or print** to fill in blanks and brackets to relate to their priority need to the highest priorities your practiced related to the _MTL_ theory of change.

-- **Review post-session checklist** notes **especially #6** from the prior session and review the **_MTL_ Fidelity Checklist**
+- **Align** the team-specific tailoring with the **goals** and **emphases** of the sessions according the **_MTL_ Theory of Change.**
 - **Prioritize continuity across sessions** from the **team vision,** **team data** and **team need.** (MTL sessions 1-4). from session to session, (“last time we talked about…”; “so-and-so asked about…”).
-- This is essential for ensuring fidelity to the _MTL_ Theory of Change.
+- **Clarify Co-Facilitator Roles** - Choose a Live Lead and a Pre/Post Lead/Note-taker.

 ### Practice

-**2. Rehearse the next session using the checklists above.**

-- **Clarify Co-Facilitator Roles** - Choose a Live Lead and a Pre/Post Lead/Note-taker.

-- **Practice the highest priorities from the interesssion checklist** - ensure they can be communicated to the time within the timestamps.
+**Practice the highest priorities from the interesssion checklist** - ensure they can be communicated to the time within the timestamps.
-     -    Align the team-specific tailoring with the **goals** and **emphases** of the sessions according the **_MTL_ Theory of Change.**
+- **Prepare** the specific examples and explanations tailored the team's need, including the mousework and rationale in the SAY guide.
-     -    Practice to make sure your examples work within the time-frame.
-Specific examples, results of data inquiries, sim experiments, etc., should relate to the team's need, be interpretable, and support their hypothesis.
-If not, prepare to explain.
+- **Practice** to ensure your examples work within the time-frame.
+- **Rehearse** active listening skills.
-     -    Quiz each other on FAQ/anticipated questions from the team for the upcoming session.
+- **Quiz** each other on FAQ/anticipated questions from the team for the upcoming session.

-3. **Review details** -  make sure there are no technical concerns or back-end administrative tasks outstanding.